Skip to main content

 Myth 2: I can’t afford graduate school.

-Most PhD students receive financial support that covers tuition, fees, health benefits, and a stipend adjusted to the cost of living.
+Funding packages are managed by each university and program, and aren’t necessarily connected to the financial aid opportunities available through the federal government.
+Your graduate school may offer financial aid in addition to the funding package.
+Most PhD students receive financial support that covers tuition, fees, health benefits and a stipend adjusted to the cost of living.
 Funding resources are more limited and competitive for master’s students.
 Ask about financial packages before accepting an offer.

 Myth 3: There’s no way a single parent can go to grad school.